Second International Workshop on Trusted Automated Decision-Making

 David Lorge Parnas began studying professional software development in 1969.
 He is best known for the concept of information hiding, methods of precise software documentation and advocacy for professionalism.
 He taught at Carnegie Mellon, Technische Hochschule Darmstadt, McMaster University, the University of Limerick among others.
 He has received four honorary doctorates and is a Fellow of the Royal Society of Canada, the Royal Irish Academy, the Canadian Academy of Engineering, the Gesellschaft für Informatik, the ACM and the IEEE.

 Dr. Corrada-Emmanuel trained as a physicist at Harvard and the University of Massachusetts at Amherst.
 He transitioned into industrial work by joining Paul Bamberg, one of his instructors at Harvard, at Dragon Systems.
 There he was part of the R&D team that released the 1st consumer continuous speech recognition product - the still continuing Naturally Speaking line.
-The problem of errors in transcriptions by recorded speech by human annotators he encountered there was the genesis of his research into the problem of evaluating experts without ground truth.
+The problem of errors in transcriptions of recorded speech by human annotators he encountered there was the genesis of his research into the problem of evaluating experts without ground truth.
 In 2008 he started working with Howard Schultz at UMass/Amherst on the problem of fusing multiple noisy maps without ground truth.
 They developed an algebraic method that used Compressed Sensing techniques to recover the average error in sparsely-correlated maps.
 This was followed by the classification version in 2010 that uses Algebraic Geometry.
 More than a decade of research with this algebraic approach to evaluation culminated in 2023 with the realization that it is part of a wider logic of unsupervised evaluation.
 He recently founded NTQR Logic to research and promote the use of this logic for formal verification of expert evaluations in unsupervised settings.

 Alan Wassyng is a Professor in the Department of Computing and Software at McMaster University.
 He has been working on safety critical software intensive systems for over 30 years.
 His research focuses on how we develop such systems so that they are safe and dependable, and how we certify this.
 As a consultant to Ontario Hydro, in the 1990s he helped develop a new methodology for building safety critical software at Ontario Hydro - now Ontario Power Generation, and was a senior member of the team that used that methodology to redesign the shutdown systems.
 That methodology, slightly modified, is still in use today.
 After running a software consulting business for 15 years, he returned to academic life, joining the Department of Computing and Software at McMaster University in 2002.
 His research at McMaster focuses on safety assurance of safety critical software intensive systems.
 With colleagues Tom Maibaum and Mark Lawford at McMaster, he founded the McMaster Centre for Software Certification (McSCert) in 2009.
 He was the Director of McSCert from 2009 to 2017.
 McSCert was the winner of the 2024 IEEE CS TCSE Distinguished Synergy Award, "for outstanding and sustained contributions to the software engineering community".
 Alan's graduate students publish primarily on developing and assuring safety of software intensive systems, especially in the automotive and medical device domains.
 He was also one of the founders of the Software Certification Consortium (SCC), and has been the Chair of the SCC Steering Committee since its inception.
 The SCC held its 1st meeting in August 2007 and its 21st meeting in May 2024.
 Alan has collaborated with the US Nuclear Regulatory Commission (NRC) and with the US Food and Drug Administration on safety of digital systems.
 He was one of the 10 researchers selected world-wide by the NRC to participate in their Expert Clinic on Safety of Digital Instrumentation & Control in 2010.